G.R.L.: 2016–2020: Reformation

-In June 2016, the group's new rep, Matt Wynter, stated that the girls are back via Loco Talent's website.
-G.R.L.'s new single is expected to be released in the summer.
+In June 2016, the group's new rep, Matt Wynter, stated that the girls were back via Loco Talent's website.
+G.R.L.'s new single was expected to be released in the summer.

 On August 5, 2016, it was announced that Jazzy Mejia was added as the third member of G.R.L. alongside Bennett and Slayton, making the group officially a trio.
 The newly reformed G.R.L. headlined the Australian music festival Nickelodeon Slimefest in September 2016.

 On August 28, 2016, the trio released their first promotional single together, "Kiss Myself".
 The single "Are We Good" was released on December 9, with a music video released on January 26, 2017.

 In May 2018, Jazzy Mejia confirmed on Twitter that G.R.L. would be going on tour.
 Dates were announced for February 2019 in Australia alongside S Club 3, Big Brovaz and 5ive, but it was later confirmed that G.R.L. would not be performing on the tour.
 They stated on Twitter that they hope to tour soon.

 In 2020, Mejia's withdrawal from the group was announced.